Questions about Ketamine Treatments?

 We prefer a formal referral from your primary care or mental health provider.
 We strongly believe that to achieve the greatest success it is best for Bloom and your treating provider to communicate throughout the infusion series to ensure this treatment is working toward substantial remission.
 If you do not feel comfortable or do not know how to start the conversation about ketamine with your provider, we are happy to help with that.
 We will also need to obtain your medical history and recent treatment history from your treating provider.

 Infusions are $2700 (pre-paid) for the entire series of six infusions.
 Boosters are $450 each.
 This is the standard price in the US for ketamine.
 Personal checks are not accepted, however, cash, credit/debit cards, and cashiers checks are acceptable forms of payment.
 If you are a veteran, please let us know for special pricing ($2200/six infusions, paid in full, $350 for boosters).
+We now offer financing available with interest free for a year.
 For more information on cost and financial responsibility please call.
 We do not want to turn anyone away for purely financial reasons, and will try to work with you!

 The ketamine fund donates 400 free treatments to veterans in 2019